Is Occidental Petroleum Corporation (OXY) a Keeper?

-Occidental Petroleum Corporation (NYSE:OXY) went up by 5.28% from its latest closing price compared to the recent 1-year high of $47.58.
-The company’s stock price has collected -4.15% of loss in the last five trading sessions.
-Barron’s reported 14 hours ago that Pioneer CEO Predicts ‘Only Three or Four’ U.S. Oil Stocks Are Worth Buying
+Occidental Petroleum Corporation (NYSE:OXY) went down by -2.01% from its latest closing price compared to the recent 1-year high of $47.58.
+The company’s stock price has collected -7.94% of loss in the last five trading sessions.
+MarketWatch.com reported 9 hours ago that Occidental Petroleum Corp. stock falls Tuesday, underperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.